OutSystems/docs-howtos/src/front-end/set-favicon-reactive/faq.md

 * Change the favicon file in **all modules** that expose screens in your app
 * Reload the app data, to ensure the app loads the new favicon.
 If you are using Chrome, right-click the tab with your app and select **Reload**.
 You can also clear the entre browser cache.
+* Make sure your icon [follows the guidelines](https://developers.google.com/search/docs/appearance/favicon-in-search) if you want the favicon to show on Google search results.

 </div>